 Evaluate board performance based on clear and relevant objectives, seeking continuous improvement

 The Board has reviewed the governance arrangements adopted at IPO to ensure they are considered appropriate.
-During 2019 the Board undertook its first formal annual evaluation exercise which was conducted by a series of questionnaires analysing individual and board effectiveness.
+During 2022 the Board undertook its second formal annual evaluation exercise which was conducted by a series of questionnaires analysing individual and board effectiveness.

 Promote a corporate culture that is based on ethical values and behaviours

 Manolete’s business is founded on principles of fairness and high standards of conduct which support our relationships with Insolvency Practitioners for the long-term benefit of the business.

 The Board has adopted a number of policies, including anti-bribery and corruption and whistleblowing policies, which ensure the team understands the ethical expectations placed upon them.

 By promoting a business model which values and encourages the establishment and maintenance of strong relationships with partners based on our culture of fair dealing, the Board makes clear the behavioural standards required by everyone in the Company.